 Are official details of JEE Main 2019 available?

-No. Usually CBSE releases notification for JEE Main in the month of December.
+No. Usually NTA releases notification for JEE Main in the month of December.
 Available details of JEE Main can be seen here.

 Want to know more about JEE Main and JEE Advanced?
 Ask queries in comments and get all answers.